-We performed appropriate audit procedures regarding compliance with the provisions of those laws and regulations that have a direct effect on the determination of material amounts and disclosures in the Financial Statements.
-Furthermore, we assessed factors related to the risks of non-compliance with laws and regulations that could reasonably be expected to have a material effect on the Financial Statements from our general industry experience, through discussions with the Managing Board, relevant executives, internal audit, legal, compliance and risk management, and the Supervisory Board, reading minutes, inspection of internal audit and compliance reports, and performing substantive tests of details of classes of transactions, account balances or disclosures.
+We performed appropriate audit procedures regarding compliance with the provisions of those laws and regulations that have a direct effect on the determination of material amounts and disclosures in the financial statements.
+Furthermore, we assessed factors related to the risks of noncompliance with laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general industry experience, through discussions with the managing board, relevant executives, internal audit, legal, compliance and risk management, and the supervisory board, reading minutes, inspection of internal audit and compliance reports, and performing substantive tests of details of classes of transactions, account balances or disclosures.

-We also inspected lawyers' letters and correspondence with regulatory authorities and remained alert to any indication of (suspected) non-compliance throughout the audit.in particular relating to indications for non-compliance with the European Markets in Financial Instruments Directive (MiFID), the central securities depositories Regulation (CSDR), Market Abuse Regulation (MAR) and the European Market Infrastructure Regulation (EMIR).
-Finally, we obtained written representations that all known instances of non-compliance with laws and regulations have been disclosed to us.
+We also inspected lawyers' letters and correspondence with regulatory authorities and remained alert to any indication of (suspected) non-compliance throughout the audit.
+Finally we obtained written representations that all known instances of non-compliance with laws and regulations have been disclosed to us.